 But I did feel a deep, holy gratitude for every detail of Job’s life of suffering.
 Gratitude that God included Job’s story in the 66 books we have to cling to as we stumble through this life.
 Gratitude that Job walked with God to the very end of his suffering.

 And most of all, gratitude that the God who sustained Job’s life, and far more importantly…his faith…is the same God who sustains both yours and mine.

 I’d really like to put a bow on this post.
 To say, “This is what we had…and now we are all better.”
 But we’re not.
 The waves of suffering crash on and on and on.

 And that’s…why Job’s words give life.
 Because someday, the waves of suffering will cease.

 Someday…Jesus will come in power, and take His stand on the earth.

-Someday…He will stand over every storm of this life, and He will say once and for all, “Peace be, still.”
+Someday…He will stand over all the suffering of this life, and He will say once and for all, “Peace, be still.”
 And the peace will stay.

 Someday…even after my body is destroyed, I will see the Rock of Ages, with my very own eyes.

 Someday…He will introduce me to my babies.

 And someday, there will finally, finally, be an end to all of this pain and suffering.